xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 3 Using Bison.md

 bison would have no trouble, since it can look one token ahead to see whether an input of `HORSE` is followed by `CART`, in which case the horse is a `cart_animal`, or by `PLOW`, in which case it is a `work_animal`.
 In practice, the rules about what bison can handle are not as complex and confusing as they may seem here.
 One reason is that bison knows exactly what grammars it can parse and what it cannot.
 If you give it one that it cannot handle, it will tell you, so there is no problem of overcomplex parsers silently failing.

 Another reason is that the grammars that bison can handle correspond pretty well to ones that people really write.
-As often as not, a grammatical construct that confuses bison will confuse people as well, so if you have some latitude in your language design, you should consider changing the language to make it more understandable both to bison and to its users.
-For more information on shift/reduce parsing, see Chapter 7.
+As often as not, a grammatical construct that confuses bison will confuse people as well, so if you have some latitude in your language design, you should consider changing the language to make it more understandable both to bison and to its users. ~~For more information on shift/reduce parsing, see Chapter 7.~~

-For a discussion of what bison has to do to turn your specification into a working C program, a good reference is Dick Grune’s Parsing Techniques: A Practical Guide.

-> ~~He offers a download of an old but quite adequate edition at http://www.cs.vu.nl/~dick/PTAPG.html.~~
+~~For a discussion of what bison has to do to turn your specification into a working C program, a good reference is Dick Grune’s Parsing Techniques: A Practical Guide.
+He offers a download of an old but quite adequate edition at http://www.cs.vu.nl/~dick/PTAPG.html.~~

 ## A Bison Parser

 A bison specification has the same three-part structure as a flex specification.

 > (Flex copied its structure from the earlier lex, which copied its structure from yacc, the predecessor of bison.)

 The first section, the definition section, handles control information for the parser and generally sets up the execution environment in which the parser will operate.
 The second section contains the rules for the parser, and the third section is C code copied verbatim into the generated C program.

 Bison creates the C program by plugging pieces into a standard skeleton file.
 The rules are compiled into arrays that represent the state machine that matches the input tokens.

-The actions have the `$N` and `@N` values translated into C and then are put into a switch statement within `yyparse()` that runs the appropriate action each time there’s a reduction.
-Some bits of the skeleton have multiple versions from which bison chooses depending on what options are in use; for example, if the parser uses the locations feature, it includes code to handle location data.
+The actions have the `$N` and `@N` values translated into C and then are put into a `switch` statement within `yyparse()` that runs the appropriate action each time there’s a reduction.
+Some bits of the skeleton have multiple versions from which bison chooses depending on what options are in use; for example, if the parser uses the `locations` feature, it includes code to handle location data.

 In this chapter we take the simple calculator example from Chapter 1 and extend it significantly.
 First, we rewrite it to take advantage of some handy bison shortcuts and change it to produce a reusable data structure rather than computing the values on the fly.
-Later, we’ll add more complex syntax for loops and functions and show how to implement them in a simple interpreter.[^ †]
+Later, we’ll add more complex syntax for loops and functions and show how to implement them in a simple interpreter.

-[^ †]: Then we’ll stop; the world has plenty of script interpreter programs already.
+>Then we’ll stop; the world has plenty of script interpreter programs already.
 For practical purposes, you’ll be much better off adding a few extensions to an existing well-debugged scripting language such as Python, Perl, or Lua rather than writing yet another one.

 ## Abstract Syntax Trees

-One of the most powerful data structures used in compilers is an abstract syntax tree (AST).
+One of the most powerful data structures used in compilers is an **abstract syntax tree (AST)**.
 In Chapter 1 we saw a parse tree, a tree that has a node for every rule used to parse the input string.
 In most real grammars, there are rules that exist to manage grouping but that add no meaning to the program.
 In the calculator example, the rules `exp: term` and `term: factor` exist only to tell the parser the relative precedence of the operators.
 An AST is basically a parse tree that omits the nodes for the uninteresting rules.

 Once a parser creates an AST, it’s straightforward to write recursive routines that “walk” the tree.
 We’ll see several tree walkers in this example.